GabrielMontplaisir/fem-product-card/newbie/article-preview-component/README.md

 ## What I learned

 Second project using SASS and SCSS.
-I decided to try using a `@mixin` for the headers and the author name.
+I decided to try using a `@mixin` for the headers and the author's name.

-I wanted the tooltip to be "super-responsive" and make it scroll horizontally based on the size of the screen.
+I wanted the tooltip to be "super-responsive" and make it scroll horizontally based on the screen size.
 This worked well when there wasn't enough padding on the right side.
 However, I wanted to make the arrow "stick" in one spot, and have the rest of the tooltip scroll horizontally once there was enough space (about `900px`).
-I eventually resolved myself to create multiple media queries and make it jump from one spot to the next.
+I eventually resolved to create multiple media queries and make the tooltip jump from one spot to the next.
 If anyone could guide me on how I could make it scroll horizontally from smaller screens to overlapping on larger ones, I'm all ears.

-Styling the tooltip properly was also a bit of a struggle as the reference images actually shrink the card when the tooltip is toggled.
-Instead, I wanted to maintain the same height while centering the text to the button.
+Styling the tooltip correctly was also a struggle as the reference images shrink the card when the tooltip is toggled.
+Instead, I wanted to maintain the same height while centering the text on the button.
 I eventually found a "happy middle".

 I took advantage of the different "roles" and attributes (`aria-expanded`) applied to the Share section and the buttons for `transitions` and the JS, instead of creating a `.hidden` class.

 The Javascript was surprisingly the simple part.
-I added a couple event listeners to check whether the user clicks on the button, or outside the tooltip.
-For accessibilility reasons, tooltips also need to be allowed to be toggled "off" by pressing the `ESC` key.
+I added a couple of event listeners to check whether the user clicks on the button, or outside the tooltip.
+For accessibility reasons, tooltips also need to be allowed to be toggled "off" by pressing the `ESC` key.

 ## Author